 The new film is in white and black and has no dialogue.
 That emphasises the music and the contextual sounds and makes it all the more poignant as the cineast and his actors set the scene for a number of muffled crimes that have been plaguing the dawn of an African renaissance.

-I realised most of all that once I had finished writing my song and released it to the world, from the old town of Manchester to the open port of Douala and from the anime studios of Japan to the malls of New-York and beyond, my song belonged to the world to fill in the blanks left between the lines with their own story.
+I realised most of all that I had indeed finished writing my song and released it to the world.
+From the old town of Manchester to the open port of Douala and from the anime studios of Japan to the malls of New-York and beyond, my song belonged to the world to fill in the blanks left between the lines with their own story.
 And just like the world, it all started in Africa.

 The film is premiered on the 14th of June in Paris, France.
 A review of Silence exists here.